Professional Sex Therapists in Sydney

 SEXUAL ADDICTION DISORDER CAN BE STOPPED

-Sex and pornography addiction disorder can be stopped if treatment from a sex addiction specialist is sought.
+Sex and pornography addiction disorder can be stopped if treatment from a sex addiction specialist or sexual therapist is sought.

 Sexual addiction is the most hidden, least understood, and most intrusive of all addictions.
 Sexual addiction threatens relationships, personal development, sexual health, and sometimes legal prosecution.